BruhLookAtThis/soundKit_MR/README.md

    c.
 FModel AES key for Marvel Rivals

-MAKE SURE YOU READ THE INSTRUCTIONS IN EACH FOLDER (If theyre outdated, they will be labeled as so)
+MAKE SURE YOU READ THE INSTRUCTIONS (If theyre outdated, they will be labeled as so)

 --------------------------------------------------------------
 CREDITS: